Daegu Gyeongbuk Institute of Science and Technology: Academics

+The graduate program was established in 2011, followed by the opening of the School of Undergraduate Studies in 2014 under the College of Transdisciplinary Studies.

+For the early 2026 undergraduate admissions cycle, DGIST recorded a competition ratio of 27.85 to 1.
+A total of 6,182 applications were submitted for 222 undergraduate positions, representing a 23.4% increase in applications compared to the previous year.
+DGIST has recorded the highest competition ratio among science and engineering universities for three consecutive years.

 Undergraduate Program

-The School of Undergraduate Studies was opened in 2014 under the College of Transdisciplinary Studies.

-A distinctive feature of DGIST’s undergraduate program is its open academic structure.
+A distinctive feature of DGIST's undergraduate program is its open academic structure.
 Students are not required to declare a specific major at the time of admission and are encouraged to explore multiple disciplines.

 Degree options are available as a single major, a double major, or a combination of one major and one minor.
 Areas of study include fields in the natural sciences—such as physics, chemistry, life science, and brain sciences—and in engineering, including mechanical engineering, electronics engineering, chemical engineering, computer science and engineering, and materials science and engineering.